 The bentonite clay we offer at Australian Healing Clay is a unique sodium magnesium bentonite that is volcanic clay having a cation exchange of 90/meq.

 It occurs with high natural purity that satisfies food standards as safe to ingest.

 It is BP grade – suitable for use with naturopathic and pharmaceutical medicines.
 Sun dried and dry milled into fine powder (45 microns).

 No other processing or treatment is done.

 It does not clump heavily like some bentonite making it easy to work with.

 When hydrated it has a soft velvety texture and produces a very smooth paste.

-French Montmorillonite clay which is actually sodium Bentonite has been commonly used by Europeans for many decades.
-French naturopaths have written about it and recommend it for all applications.
+French Montmorillonite clay which is actually sodium bentonite has been commonly used by Europeans for many decades.
+French naturopaths have written about it and recommend it for a lot of applications.